 Emotional Side Effects of an Overdose

 Whatever the cause, the aftermath of a drug overdose can be devastating for everyone involved.
-In addition to serious physical complications, a drug overdose, intentional or unintentional, can also cause severe emotional side effects for the person, including fear of it happening again, possible hallucinations or paranoid delusions, and anger or anxiety about being betrayed by the person who supplied the drug.
-If the overdose was a suicide attempt, the person may feel angry about having failed and distrust towards the person or people who thwarted the attempt.
+In addition to severe physical complications, a drug overdose, intentional or unintentional, can also cause severe emotional side effects for the person, including fear of it happening again, possible hallucinations or paranoid delusions, and anger or anxiety about being betrayed by the person who supplied the drug.
+If the overdose was a suicide attempt, the person might feel angry about having failed and distrust towards the person or people who thwarted the attempt.
 Coping with the emotional effects of an overdose of drugs can be difficult, but there are steps you can take to help get you through the process: